mitsuhiko/lucumr/2013/12/9/stop-being-clever.rst

-However I do see a worrying trend of absolutely appalling code quality in JavaScript libraries (at least the selection of the ones I was using) and I started to do some thinking in why that is.
+However I do see a worrying trend of absolutely appalling code quality in JavaScript libraries (at least the selection of the ones I was using) and I started to do some thinking on why that is.

 There are so many problems I have with JavaScript libraries and all of them are pretty much a result of how the language works and that nobody